haka-security/haka/doc/debug.rst

 current dissector data are available in the variable ``input``.
 You can use the `TAB` key to get completion.
 This can be very useful to discover the available functions and fields.

-When you are done, you can let Haka continue its execution by hitting `^D`.
+When you are done, you can let Haka continue its execution by hitting CTRL-D.

 .. note::